cockroachdb/docs/v2.0/architecture/sql-layer.md

 #### Planning

+With the AST, CockroachDB begins ([semantic analysis](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers))), which includes checking whether the query is valid, resolving names, eliminating unneeded intermediate computations and finalizing which data types to use for intermediate results.

-With the AST, CockroachDB begins planning the query's execution by generating a tree of `planNodes`.
+As it does so, CockroachDB also starts planning the query's execution by generating a tree of `planNodes`.
 Each of the `planNodes` contain a set of code that uses KV operations; this is ultimately how SQL statements are converted into KV operations.

-This step also includes steps analyzing the client's SQL statements against the expected AST expressions, which include things like type checking.

 You can see the `planNodes` a query generates using [`EXPLAIN`](../explain.html).